helio-training/fs-corejs-functions-arguments/README.md

 ### Function's body

 The body of the function is the area between the `{ ... }`.
-The curly braces provide functional scope, and ensure the variables and don't leak into unanticipated scopes.
+The curly braces are not simply a visual container - they also delineate <em> functional scope</em>, and ensure the variables don't leak into unanticipated scopes.

 ```js
 const format = (value, kind) => {